A-LPHARM/jenkins-terraform-deployment/README.md

-then install the terraform plugin which have been pre-installed add the path to the terraform
+then install the terraform plugin which have been pre-installed add the path where terraform is installed

+# /var/local/bin

+build the pipeline